ziwon/async-pipeline-bench/README.md

 ## async-pipeline-bench
-simple pipeline bench related to `async` with some Python frameworks.
+Simple pipeline bench related to `async` with some Python frameworks.

 simple async code to test:
 ```python